hezedu/hotstart/README.md

 app.use(hotstart({
   dir: __dirname,  //must
   handle: '/app.js',  //def the app.js
-  ignore:['/public','/node_modules'], //def ignore dir.  if view cache false, then will push view path . suffix:['.js'],  //def suffix Filter.  if view cache true, then will auto push view engine .
+  ignore:['/public','/node_modules'], //def ignore dir.if view cache false, then will push view path suffix:['.js'],  //def suffix Filter. if view cache true, then will auto push view engine
-  route: '/hotstart', //def  　a simple web views．
+  route: '/hotstart', //def  　a simple web views
   tpl: 'jade',  //tpl engine cache.
-EJS jade only supports .
+EJS jade only supports }, app));
-}, app));

 //Simple conf.if you used executable's express to create your app.you only set: